kgaero/Team_DN9_Assignment2/documentation/pipeline_setup.md

 <!-- ───────── END of Prompts by Kunal Ghosh (ghosh178@purdue.edu) ───────── -->

 <!-- ───────── START of Prompts by Rakesh Prusty (prustyr@purdue.edu) ───────── -->
-# Dataflow Pipeline Setup for Sales Data, Store Info and Oil data Ingestion
+# Dataflow Pipeline Setup for Sales Data, Store Info and Oil data Ingestion by Rakesh

 This document outlines the setup for an Apache Beam pipeline designed to read sales data from a CSV file in Google Cloud Storage, process it, and load it into a BigQuery table.